Flames top Jets, tie franchise mark with 10-game win streak

 CALGARY, Alberta (AP) — Elias Lindholm’s go-ahead goal with 47 seconds remaining extended his goal streak to eight games and the Calgary Flames tied a franchise record with their 10th consecutive victory, winning 3-1 over the Winnipeg Jets on Monday.

-Sean Monahan and Tyler Toffoli, into an empty net, also scored for Calgary, which wrapped up a perfect seven-game homestand.

 The 10-game winning streak ties a franchise record.
-It was done on two occasions, the previous time was in 2016-17 with the streak beginning five years ago to this day.
-The other time was in 1978-79 when the franchise was still in Atlanta.
+It was done on two occasions, the previous time was in 2016-17 with the streak beginning five years ago Monday.
+The other time was in 1978-79, when the franchise was in Atlanta.

-Dominic Toninato scored for Winnipeg.
-The Jets were opening up a four-game road trip that continues in Dallas on Wednesday.
+“Ten in a row is nice,” Lindholm said.
+“We were struggling a little bit there before we started this streak.
+It’s nice to see it go in.
+It was a tough game, it was tight.
+Not a lot of chances, but we stuck with it.”

 After winning five games in a row by three or more goals, the past two outings have been hard-fought defensive struggles.
 Calgary got a third-period goal to win 2-1 over Seattle on Saturday.
-It was a similar script on Monday afternoon.
+It was a similar script on Monday.

 On the go-ahead goal, Johnny Gaudreau sent a shot toward the net that Lindholm got his stick on, the puck changing directions and eluding Hellebuyck.